-If you'd like to snorkel during a boat trip, you might want to contact Dive Abaco Snorkeling.
+If you're hoping to snorkel during a boat trip, you might want to check with Dive Abaco Snorkeling.
 Whether you need to rent equipment, earn PADI certification, participate in a guided dive, or get in some snorkeling, this dive center will handle all of your needs.

 |Dive Abaco Snorkeling||Boating and Day-Sailing Provider||(800) 247-5338||0.5 mi.
 East-Northeast of Central Marsh Harbour||Great Abaco|

-If you're looking for someone offering snorkeling excursions, rentals, or other services, you might want to check with Froggies Out Island Adventures.
+If you're looking for someone offering snorkeling excursions, rentals, or other services, you should check out Froggies Out Island Adventures.
 They offer two snorkeling tours.
 The first is a full day option which takes guests to the Sandy Cay National Park for snorkeling, then continues on to a beach bar for lunch, a visit to a local art gallery, then to Tiloo Bank for a little more snorkeling.
-They are located within Hopetown, in the eastern part of Abaco.
+They are located in Hopetown, in the eastern part of Abaco.

-Check this table for more information regarding a firm that offers snorkeling related services.
+You can look through the following table for a list of a firm that offers snorkeling related services.

 |Froggies Out Island Adventures||Snorkeling Tour Operator||(242) 366-0431||0.2 mi.
 West-Northwest of Central Hopetown||Elbow Cay|